MohammadUT/QSR-QA/README.md

 This includes codes, data, evidence sets, and mln folders for two experiments:

 - Code: This folder includes questionGenerator.py and answerExtraction.py for generating synthetic questions and post-processing of inferences from Probcog and SparQ reasoners.
 Also we have written Python API for Probcog (ProbCog-API.py) and SparQ reasoners (SparQ-API.py).
 - Dataset: This folder shows the chosen 500 place name in Experiment 1 and UK footprints in Experiment 2.
+UK footprints dataset can be found in [here](https://www.dropbox.com/scl/fi/804g6qcejwz2n62ef58ue/uk_footprints_final.xlsx?rlkey=bzub02qdi6kdlnzx05mauyqna&st=m98omvgl&dl=0)
 - Evidence sets: This hows all spatial configurations defined for two experiments.
 - mln: Markov Logic Network (MLN) implementation of point-based CDC and region-based RCC relations required as input for Probcog and SparQ reasoners (This obtained from the study of [Duckham, M., Gabela, J., Kealy, A., Kyprianou, R., Legg, J., Moran, B., Rumi, S. K., Salim, F. D., Tao, Y., & Vasardani, M. (2023).
 Qualitative spatial reasoning with uncertain evidence using Markov logic networks. *International Journal of Geographical Information Science, 37*(9), 2067-2100.
 Taylor & Francis.](https://www.tandfonline.com/doi/full/10.1080/13658816.2023.2231044)
 .